alpersonalwebsite/react/00_0_intro.md

 **A JavaScript library for building user interfaces.**

-More than 5 years have passed since the official React´s release (*Facebook - March 2013*); nevertheless, the community interest and adoption are in constant growth.
+More than 5 years have passed since React´s official release (*Facebook - March 2013*); nevertheless, the community interest and adoption are in constant growth.

 ---